btz1211/cot-service/README.md

 Run Service
 -----------
-run `./gradlew run`.
+- run `./gradlew run`.
 This will start the service on port 8080 in listening mode.
 Any changes made would automatically restart the service.

+- go to `localhost:8080` for API endpoints

 Package ShadowJar
 -----------------